 One noticeable change is that grades are no longer your lord and master .
 Gone are the ABCs, replaced by mysterious words like firsts and 2:1s.
 I had no idea what these meant when I arrived so it might interest you to know now.
 Everything at university is marked out of 100; a pass is above 40, below 50 is a third, below 60 is a 2:2, and below 70 a 2:1.
 After that you get firsts, but unlike A-levels full marks aren’t really an option.
 Apparently anything above 80 must be of publishable quality, and I’m fairly sure Shakespeare himself would have struggled to get 90.
 This change takes a bit of getting used to – 60% gets you the second highest degree at university but a D grade at school – but it very quickly becomes completely natural.

-As you may have heard, there are primarily two types of module at York, period and special modules, and each requires a slightly different approach to essay writing.
-Period modules examine the literature from a stretch of time where similar themes can be seen to run throughout, for example the Romantic Period 1776-1832.
+As you may have heard, there are primarily two types of module at York, Intermediate Option and Advanced Option modules, and each requires a slightly different approach to essay writing.
+Intermediate Option modules examine the literature from a stretch of time where similar themes can be seen to run throughout, for example the Romantic Period 1776-1832.
 This results in an eclectic and fascinating overview of an era, and, for an essay, requires you to show some wider understanding of the literary sphere with which your chosen text is engaging.
-Special modules are designed and run by a single professor, and tend to have a far more specific focus based upon the tutor’s interests.
+Advanced Option modules are designed and run by a single professor, and tend to have a far more specific focus based upon the tutor’s interests.
 They change quite a lot year on year, as professors go on research leave and suddenly no one is left who knows quite so much on the subject.
-This is one of the exciting things about special modules – you are being taught by a genuine expert in the field who is passionate about the area of focus.
+This is one of the exciting things about Advanced Option modules – you are being taught by a genuine expert in the field who is passionate about the area of focus.
 It is also one of the scary things when it comes to writing an essay because it is hard to fool an expert if you don’t know exactly what you are talking about!
-This means that for special modules I try to find myself a niche in the overall topic and research that extensively, which is a very useful skill for those of you already thinking about CVs.
+This means that for Advanced Option modules I try to find myself a niche in the overall topic and research that extensively, which is a very useful skill for those of you already thinking about CVs.

 Well that’s quite enough about essays for the moment; I’ll start getting flashbacks to deadline day at this rate.
 As ever, I am more than happy to answer questions so don’t hesitate to ask in the comments below.
 Other than that, all that remains for me to say is thank you for reading these blogs, I hope you’ve enjoyed them, and best of luck in all your exams!
 Wherever you end up, I hope you get to experience the joy of studying literature, because it really has been the best decision I ever made.
 Reading and thinking about reading are some of life’s pleasures, and to get to do that and get a qualification out of it… well it’s a no-brainer isn’t it!
 See you in September!